Last Updated: 9/25/20 | September 25th, 2020

 The same works for you, the potential guest.
 Hosts want to see that you aren’t a creep too!

 However, if you are new to the service don’t have any reviews, ask your friends who use the service to write you a review and describe you as a friend.
-I accept a lot of people as guests because, while they are new to the service, they have positive reviews from people they know (who also have positive reviews), from other people they’ve met traveling, or from Couchsurfng meet-ups.
+I accept a lot of people as guests because, while they are new to the service, they have positive reviews from people they know (who also have positive reviews), from other people they’ve met traveling, or from Couchsurfing meet-ups.

-Be a host first
+Be a Host First

 The reason most people fail at Couchsurfing is that they send out boring, generic, cut-and-pasted emails.
 Here is an example of that: